 I thought it was just my PC being old but my recent experiences of YouTube making my PC sounds like it wants to take off combined with this comment suggesting that it's not just my PC has inspired me to move over to a desktop YouTube client.
 I've chosen FreeTube because it comes with ad block, SponsorBlock and ("most") age verified videos enabled.
 Seems alright so far.

-Check your GPU in task manager while YouTube is playing, and right click the video to show "stats for nerds."
+Check your GPU in the task manager "resources" tab while YouTube is playing, and right click the video to show "stats for nerds."

 You'll probably see either vp9 or av01 under "codec".